 - In EFRAG's deliberations so far, some concerns have been raised about certain aspects of IFRS 17's transition requirements.
 The following aspects (in no specific order) are considered further in this paper: - (a) It is not permitted to apply IFRS 17's optional risk mitigation solution for contracts with direct participation retrospectively on transition.
 The risk mitigation solution is intended to enable entities to reduce accounting mismatches when they use derivatives to manage financial risks.
 Some insurers have expressed the concern that prospective application will lead to accounting mismatches in future reporting periods.
 See paragraphs 13-14 for more information on the transition requirements for the optional risk mitigation solution for contracts with direct participation features. - (b) The modified retrospective approach requires the insurer to adjust the future cash flows estimated at the date of transition (or an earlier date) for cash flows that are known to have occurred between the date of initial recognition and the date of transition (or the same earlier date).
-A concern has been raised that, in some cases, the data available on these past cash flows may not be sufficient to ensure a reliable estimate of the CSM at transition.
-See paragraphs 24-30 for more information on determining the CSM at transition under the modified retrospective approach. - (c) The CSM at transition under the fair value approach could differ from the amount that would be determined under retrospective application, and might be lower.
-This concern is based on a view that the CSM at transition under the fair value approach would reflect the margin an average market participant expects to earn for taking over a block of business.
-In contrast, the CSM determined based on the (modified) retrospective approach reflects the future
+A concern has been raised that, in some cases, the data available on these past cash flows may not be sufficient to ensure an estimate of the CSM at transition that reflects the insurer's view on profitability of these cash flows.
+In addition, some insurers would like to apply the modified retrospective approach to a larger number of insurance liabilities than permitted by IFRS 17.
+See paragraphs 26-32 for more information on determining the CSM at transition under the modified retrospective approach. - (c) The CSM at transition under the fair value approach could differ from the amount that would be determined under retrospective application and might be lower.
+As the release of the CSM affects revenue, a lower CSM may result in a lower insurance revenue amount after transition.
+The CSM at transition under the fair value approach would be affected by various factors, including market conditions at the date of transition, the reference market and the unit